GruberMarkus/Export-RecipientPermissions/docs/README.md

 ## 2.1.
 Which permissions are required?
 Export-RecipientPermissions uses the following Exchange PowerShell cmdlets:
 - '`Get-DistributionGroup`'
+- '`Get-DistributionGroupMember`'
 - '`Get-DynamicDistributionGroup`'
+- '`Get-DynamicDistributionGroupMember`' (this cmdlet is only available in Exchange Online)
 - '`Get-Mailbox`'
 - '`Get-MailboxFolderPermission`'
 - '`Get-MailboxFolderStatistics`'